Skip to main content Skip to footer

 How to become a learning disability nurse

-To become a learning disability nurse in the NHS, you'll need to complete a pre-registration degree programme accredited by the Nursing and Midwifery Council (NMC).
+To become a learning disability nurse, you'll need to complete a pre-registration degree programme accredited by the Nursing and Midwifery Council (NMC).

 What is a Learning disability nurse?